 Sample Art Show Press Release

 My art show at Atticus was my first opportunity to write a press release.
 However, because I employed a very catchy headline, I was able to promote my solo show in a major newspaper in my region at my first try.
-Note that your original press release might be edited by the editors before it get’s published.
-You’re just giving

 Note that your original press release might be edited by the editors before it get’s published.
 You’re only giving them enough info to be able to write their article.
 Here’s a look at the original press release I submitted; and above is what was published.